urbanairship/ruby-library/docs/attributes.rst

 ---------------------------------------------------

 This will send a push to an audience who meet the specifications of attribute we set here.
-This example is using a text attribute where we are looking for audience members whose favorite food includes pineapple.
+This example is using a text attribute where we are looking for audience members whose favorite food includes 'apple'.
+Some examples of what this could return would be 'apple', 'pineapple',  or 'apple pie'.

 .. code-block:: ruby